nouex/node-emitter-details/README.md

     * `excludedEvents`, is an array of events to disregard and not track

+    * `excludedHandlers`, is an array of handlers to disregard and not track

     * `saveInactiveEventDetails`, is a boolean indicating if it should keep the memory of an EventDetails whose events have all been removed (inactive)